exercism/v3/languages/javascript/transitions/from_ruby.md

 # Learning JavaScript with a Ruby background

-Talk about argument requirements, difference of object is everything (ruby) and existance of meta singleton/eigenclass (ruby) vs object is everything (js) -> but not really and inheritance chnage.
+Talk about argument requirements, difference of object is everything (ruby) and existence of meta singleton/eigenclass (ruby) vs object is everything (js) -> but not really and inheritance change.

 Other concepts to mention: